amthomas46/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The Done button is highlighted on the File Sharing dialog.](media/file-sharing-done.png "File Sharing")

-### Task 2: Change MSSQLSERVER service to run under sqlmiuser account
+### Task 2: Change MSSQLSERVER service to run under sqlmiuser account [AT] 9:06-9:07

 In this task, you will use the SQL Server Configuration Manager to update the service account used by the SQL Server (MSSQLSERVER) to the `sqlmiuser` account.
 This is done to ensure the SQL Server service has the appropriate permissions to write backups to the shared folder.